-Gastric reflux disease (GERD) is a common condition, especially as people get older, where small amounts of the stomach contents move upwards into the oesophagus, causing a burning sensation due to the high acidity of the stomach contents.
-Many people do not get symptoms, only discovering they have GERD when they have tests done such as an endoscopy for other issues.
+Gastrioesophageal reflux disease (GERD or GORD) is a common condition, especially as people get older, where small amounts of the stomach contents move upwards into the oesophagus, causing a burning sensation due to the high acidity of the stomach contents.
+Many people do not get symptoms, only discovering they have GERD/GORD when they have tests done such as an endoscopy for other issues.
+There is an increased risk of oesophageal cancer if you have gastric reflux, so finding a way to manage or resolve it is important.
 The most common treatment is a medication called protein pump inhibitors (PPIs).
 This does not resolve the symptoms for all sufferers and long term use may cause other health issues.
-Surgical intervention is a last resort and may also not resolve GERD,
+Surgical intervention is a last resort and may also not resolve GERD/GORD.

-The lower esophageal sphincter (LES) should help to stop reflux but it alone is not enough to control reflux.
+The lower oesophageal sphincter (LOS or LES) should help to stop reflux but it alone is not enough to control reflux.
 The diaphragm’s central part, called the crural diaphragm, wraps around the LES in a figure eight shape.
 When it contracts it helps to reinforce the LES and further help to reduce reflux.
-This is a little known fact and rarely are breathing exercises used to help control GERD.
+This is a little known fact and rarely are breathing exercises used to help control GERD/GORD.

 A number of studies have shown that doing breathing exercises, more specifically resisted inspiratory breathing exercises, can improve symptoms and reduce reflux.
 The protocols for improving diaphragm strength and hence reduce gastric reflux, vary but generally involve using a resistance device to make breathing in more difficult for a specified number of repetitions.
 As with all strengthening, it can take a more than a month to notice changes in strength and symptoms.